 - How to respond to new market realities

 - Identifying overlooked risk in portfolios

-Good for one hour of continuing education credit from the CFP Board, participating in this webinar will give you the tools you need to build evolutionary portfolios that are based on the latest research and that will better meet client needs while differentiating your offerings from your competitors.
+Make sure you attend this webcast to get the tools you need to build evolutionary portfolios that will better meet your clients' needs while differentiating your offerings from your competitors.